-Our friends… where would we be without them?
+Our friends.
 Often we’re even closer to our friends than our family, and in this respect, it’s easy to understand why they may experience the same fears and doubts as our partners and families above.
 They say we become like those we hang around with most – if all of a sudden you’re off on this business building trip, what does that mean for your friends?
 Hopefully nothing, but it can change things.
-Unfortunately, as many entrepreneurs report, with some friends this negativity may start to take on the form of sour grapes; especially when you start showing signs of success, as opposed to fear and concern for your wellbeing.
+Unfortunately, as many entrepreneurs report, with some friends this may start to take on the form of sour grapes – especially when you start showing signs of success – as opposed to fear and concern for your wellbeing.

 So, what to do about all this?

 One thing’s for sure, no matter what you say, you’re not going to be able to convince the doubters that it’s a smart idea.
 We all have different personalities and risk thresholds and entrepreneurs are proven to have a higher tolerance for risk.
 That’s why not everyone does it!

 So spare yourself the agony and frustration of trying to prove yourself and convince people that it’s a sensible and logical choice.
 Because logic really has nothing to do with the passion, instinct, curiosity or desire that inevitably drives an entrepreneur to take the initial leap.